AlecZadikian9001/electrum-heroku-buildpack/README.md

-A buildpack for hosting an Electrum wallet, adapted from this older tutorial: http://www.genesisbloc.com/deploying-electrum-to-heroku/
+A buildpack for running an Electrum wallet in CLI mode, adapted from this older tutorial: http://www.genesisbloc.com/deploying-electrum-to-heroku/